 The lower occupant compartment and the upper occupant compartment each receive a subrating.
 Lower or upper intrusion measures all falling in the area labeled good will receive a good structural subrating if no additional observations lead to a downgraded rating.
-Similarly, vehicles with all intrusion measures falling into one of the other three zones shown in Figure 13 will receive an acceptable, marginal, or poor subrating.
+Similarly, vehicles with all intrusion measures falling into one of the other three zones shown in Figure 15 will receive an acceptable, marginal, or poor subrating.
 When intrusion measurements fall in different rating bands, the subrating generally reflects the band with the most measures.
 However, the subrating will not be more than one rating level better than the worst measurement.
-For example, a vehicle with a poor measurement for the left instrument panel would not score better than marginal for upper occupant compartment structure, even if all other upper occupant compartment measured values were good.
-Where there are ties, with half the measurements in one band and half in another, the subrating will be that of the worse band.
+For example, a vehicle with a poor measurement for the left instrument panel would not score better than marginal for upper occupant compartment structure, even if all other upper occupant compartment measurements in one band and half in another, the subrating will be that of the worse band.
 Intrusion measurements falling on a boundary value will be considered to fall in the band that represents the better rating.